resteex0/dns-redirectors-report/README.md

 # B- firewall
-should to be have any firewall with simple understanding configuration rules am recommended ufw is the best for my openion and great choise if you want large scale by insatlling i5 at service on respery-pi
+should to be have any firewall with simple understanding configuration rules am recommended ufw is the best for my openion and great choise if you want large scale by insatlling it at service on respery-pi